Folium Systems

 • degraded-mode honesty

-• repair and re-entry gate
+• repair and re-entry review

 Guide section